mbenoukaiss/teletel/README.md

 It’s 1997, and the Minitel is revolutionizing the way people connect.
 Since its launch in 1982, this pioneering device has already become a global sensation, offering fast and compact ways for people to access everything: telephone directories, video games, real-time communication with friends, family and even... well, let’s just say it’s versatile.
-As the Minitel continues to gain market shares against the internet, it is a crucial time for developers to create innovative applications that will shape the future.
+As teletel becomes became a standard and asserts its domination over the internet, it is a crucial time for developers
+to create innovative applications that will shape the future.
 Enter `teletel`, a Rust library that opens up new possibilities for interacting with this device, enabling you to build powerful apps for this game-changing technology.

 There’s no Git, Rust, GitHub or Markdown yet, somehow, you’re reading this.
 Magic?
 No, just the ✨Minitel✨